Wait! Where'd you go?

 Roo spotting: Looking for skippy

-Salties: Estuarine (saltwater) crocodiles - the kind that eat
+Salties: Estuarine (saltwater) crocodiles - the kind that eat people

 Schooner: Large glass of beer